Savannah Georgia

 “The remodeling also included the addition of an attic story, replacing a wooden stairway with a marble one, blocking off certain windows, and placing five gigantic Renaissance-style statues representing culture at the entrance.”

-By the end of all the renovations, there were two galleries; the Rotunda Gallery full of paintings, and the Sculpture Gallery in the large addition in the back.
+By the end of all the renovations, there were two galleries: the Rotunda Gallery, full of paintings, and the Sculpture Gallery in the large addition in the back.

-The glorious statues standing in the front were the cherries on the top of this glorious renovation.
+The statues in front were the cherries on the top of this glorious renovation.
 “In 1883, Carl Brandt was given $20,000 cash and a ticket to Europe to acquire the art for a brand-new museum in Savannah.
 Carl Brandt arrived in Vienna to visit the studio of Victor Tilgner, one of the best sculptors of the period.
-Taken by the artist’s work, Brandt ordered five sculptures of great artists to put in front of the new museum in Savannah.
+Taken by the artist’s work, Brandt ordered five sculptures of great artists to be put in front of the new museum in Savannah.
 All of the sculptures were to be seven feet, six inches high.
 They were to be made of marzano, a hard limestone from the town of the same name.”

 Apparently, a spirit is keeping an eye on the living.